Rahul3105/SDE-task/README.md

 ```
 https://nifty-bartik-bd1bb8.netlify.app/
 ```
-###### Note:- this frontend if just for testing the API's, created this in very hurry, so please don't judge my frontend skills😓
+###### Note:- this frontend is just for testing the API's, created this in very hurry, so please don't judge my frontend skills😓

 ## Features